Cathedral of the Blessed Virgin Mary, Belgrade: Architecture

 The interior of the new church was painted in the mixed Catholic-Orthodox manner, sometimes described as the result of the "picturesque illustration of the confusing encounter of the East and West in Belgrade".
 Virgin Mary was presented in both traditions, in the Orthodox one in the lower section and in the Western Marian iconography in the upper section.
 She is surrounded by both the Catholic and Orthodox saints, including the father of the Serbian church, Saint Sava.
 Other represented saints include Saints Cyril and Methodius, Saint John Capistrano, Saint Cyril of Alexandria and Saint Nicholas of Flue.
 Remaining from the French Assumptionists, there is a Gallic rooster on the cross above the old belfry.
 Saint John of Capistrano, whose name bears the monastery, was chosen because of his participation in the successful defense of the city during the 1456 Siege of Belgrade.
 He personally commanded the detachment consisting of the Crusaders and strongly pushed for the all-European Crusade against the Ottoman Turks.

-Suggestions for the mix of the Serbian Orthodox motifs in the Catholic church came from France Perko (1929-2008), the archbishop of Belgrade from 1986 to 2001, who wished to show that Belgrade is the meeting point of the West and the East.
+Suggestions for the mix of the Serbian Orthodox motifs in the Catholic church came from Franc Perko, the archbishop of Belgrade from 1986 to 2001, who wished to show that Belgrade is the meeting point of the West and the East.
 The church remains the only Catholic cathedral with the image of Saint Sava at the altar.